 The relatively flat Glacier Lake trail is commonly used by backpackers; however, it makes for an excellent day hike.
 Whether you are travelling the entirety of the Icefields Parkway or just looking to add a scenic drive to your hike, this is a great hike.

-Glacier Lake Gl9
+Route Description for Glacier Lake

 The well-signed Glacier Lake trail is primarily used by backpackers, which minimizes the general traffic along the trail.
 Leave the parking lot and join the obvious trail at the trail sign.
-Begin hiking through the forest for roughly 1.2mi before coming to a bridge over the North Saskatchewan River, where you will begin to see some views.
+Begin hiking through the forest for roughly 2.0 km before coming to a bridge over the North Saskatchewan River, where you will begin to see some views.

 Continue on the trail, catching glimpses of the Howse River and surrounding peaks as you pass by some clearings.
-About 1km before reaching the lake, you will need to climb a hill gaining roughly 656ft before descending to Glacier Lake.
+About 1km before reaching the lake, you will need to climb a hill gaining roughly 200 m before descending to Glacier Lake.
 Enjoy the amenities at the campsite by the lake before turning back.

-Similar hikes to the Glacier Lake hike
+Getting to the Glacier Lake Trailhead